ARMmbed/mbed-os-5-docs/docs/reference/api/platform/NonCopyable.md

 ## NonCopyable

 The NonCopyable class prevents objects of a class from supporting copy operations.
 You can easily identify it from its class declaration.
 It creates a compile-time error if you copy the object.
-Inheriting from this class results in autogeneration of private copy construction and assignment operations, which are not accessible in derived classes.
+Inheriting from this class results in autogeneration of private copy construction and copy assignment operations, which are not accessible in derived classes.
+Use of NonCopyable class is recommended whenever class owns a resource (lock/hardware/file) which should not be copied to another class.

 ### NonCopyable class reference